- HCM310 - Healthcare Services and the Consumer

 Credit Hours: 1-3

-- HCM422 - Health Care Management Internship
+- HCM422 - Healthcare Management Internship

 As an intern in a University approved healthcare facility, students engage in activities related to healthcare management.
 Each student performs duties as assigned to complete a managerial/analytical project useful to the organization.
 Report logs and performance evaluation required.
 Hours and credit arranged individually with course instructor and site supervisor.
 1 credit hour=75 contact hours.
 A minimum of 150 contact hours required.
 No waiver of internship is permitted except for students in clinical programs in the School of Health Sciences and only with prior approval from the HCM Internship Coordinator.
 Must complete the internship with a grade of C or higher.
 No repeat of the course is allowed.
 Must have an internship site secured through properly completed MOU from HCM 421 prior to enrolling in HCM 422.
 End of program review and evaluation conducted.
-Prerequisite: HCM 320, HCM 340, HCM 360, HCM 364, HCM 365, HCM 366, HCM 375, HCM 382, HCM 384, HCM 385, HCM 388, HCM 390, HCM 395, HCM 410, HCM 413, and HCM 421, each with minimum grade of C. Restricted to HCM major with consent of HCM Internship Coordinator.
+Prerequisite: HCM 302, HCM 320, HCM 340, HCM 360, HCM 364, HCM 365, HCM 371, HCM 375, HCM 382, HCM 384, HCM 385, HCM 388, HCM 390, HCM 410, HCM 413, HCM 421, and HCM 471, each with minimum grade of C. Restricted to HCM major with consent of HCM Internship Coordinator.
 Not for graduate credit.

-Credit Hours: 2-9
+Credit Hours: 2-6

 - HCM460 - Lean Six Sigma in Healthcare